pxai/fjs/document/content/functionaljs.md

 Burn the heretic!
 IO depends on the outside and any function that deals with it will have the taint of chaos.
 Impure.
 There are ways to create functors to deal with IO in a pure way though.
 But not like that.

-### trigononemetry
+### trigonometry
 Hey, this is just Math stuff, this should be ok.
 ```JavaScript
 function sinusoidal(a) {
   return Math.sin(a) * 5;
 }
 ```
 Nope.
-When we deal with these kind of numbers with a lot of decimals, the result may be different depending on where this code runs.
+When we deal with these kinds of numbers with a lot of decimals, the result may be different depending on where this code runs.
 It’s impure.

 ### promises
 This stupid pseudocode shows just a promise.
 Maybe it’s not the best example.